 Working with a student who is bored in math?
 Quickly finishing lessons?
 Needs something more?
-Here are three ways you can get started differentiating in math.
+Here are three ways you can get started differentiating math lessons and projects.

 Gifted students are, by definition, ready for thinking and content beyond their current grade level.
-This research from several different states found that 11% to 30% of students in general classrooms were performing a year beyond their current grade in math!
+Research from several different states found between 11% to 30% of students were performing at least one year beyond their current grade in math!
 Many of your students are ready for next year’s (and maybe the next next year’s) content.

-This is cheap (you don’t have to buy a new program or attend special professional development) and simple (no one has to plan extra lessons).
+This is cheap (you don’t have to buy a new program or attend special professional development) and simple (no one has to plan extra, fancy lessons).

 This gets tricky when next year’s math is at middle-school, but you teach elementary.
 Here’s how teachers I’ve met accomplish this:

 Deciding not to go the simple route of accelerating?
 The next possibility is to extend the grade level’s lessons.
-Basically, you’re going to develop more advanced versions of your current lessons and teach them to a small group you’ve identified through pre-assessment.
-(See why acceleration is the simple route?
-I’m already sweating.)
+Basically, you’re going to develop more advanced versions of your current lessons and teach them to a small group you’ve identified through pre-assessment. (😓 See why acceleration is the simple route?
+I’m already starting to sweat!)

-Important note: you’re not giving any students both lessons.
-Gifted kids don’t do twice the work, they just do the extended work.
-They don’t need the regular lesson, they need the extended lesson.
+- 🚫 You’re never giving any students both lessons.** Advanced students don’t do twice the work.
+They just need the extended lesson.

 - Here are some of my favorite ideas and resources that demonstrate how to get students thinking in math, rather than just doing harder calculations.

-- An extended math lesson might use a different model of instruction (such as concept attainment or a group investigation or an inductive lesson.
+- An extended math lesson might use a different model of instruction.
+My favorites:

-So option two is to extend: stay on your grade-level standards but push the thinking higher.
+So option two is to extend: stay with your typical content, but push the thinking higher.

-Finally, when we can enrich.
-This means we go beyond our grade-level standards and pull in ideas outside of the typical curriculum.
+Finally, we can enrich.
+This means we pull ideas in from outside of the typical curriculum.
 This might mean math-y art, or engineering challenges, or roller coaster design, and so on.

-Beware: Enrichment can give gifted programs a bad name.
+⚠️ Beware: Enrichment can give gifted programs a bad name.
 Too often I see folks take the easy way out and use enrichment as an excuse for playing games and coloring in worksheets.
-Enrichment should not be fluff.
-It must include high-levels of thinking.
+Enrichment should not be fluff!
+It must be built on high-levels of thinking.

 My personal favorite way of enriching in math is to bring in authentic math curiosities that have boggled the minds of real mathematicians.